MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Full Stack Developer/Projects/2 - EShoppify/English/ReadMe.md

 The process described is the same for mobile devices in web view, as shown below.

 ![Profile Page | Mobile View](../Assets/Backend%20Development/Authentication/Images/Profile%20-%20Page%20-%20Mobile%20View.png)

+TODO: Till explaining the backend side of the login process in EShoppify.

 ###### Signing up